R-Tuning: Instructing Large Language Models to Say `I Don't Know': Experimental Settings

 We design two types of experiments:

 \begin{itemize} [leftmargin=*,label=$\bullet$,noitemsep,partopsep=0pt,topsep=0pt,parsep=0pt] \item \textit{Single-task}: The single-task experiments verify the effectiveness of learning on individual tasks.
 We conduct experiments on ParaRel and MMLU datasets, respectively.
-We manually split the datasets into the training set, in-domain test set, and out-of-domain test set. \item \textit{Multi-task}: The multi-task experiments aim to evaluate the model's generalization performance.
+We manually split the datasets into the training set, in-domain test set, and out-of-domain test set.
+Each dataset contains domain annotations for their questions.
+Questions in the first half of the domains are selected as in-domain while the remaining are out-of-domain. \item \textit{Multi-task}: The multi-task experiments aim to evaluate the model's generalization performance.
 We choose five datasets - ParaRel, MMLU, WiCE, HotpotQA, and FEVER, and mix them to construct a new training dataset.
 As for testing, we evaluate the performance on their corresponding test set (in-domain) and an unseen test set (i.e., HaluEval) (out-of-domain). \end{itemize}